fireboy1919/apiDemo/README.md

 This is a simple demonstration of creating a metric api using a Spring Web/Spring Boot package.
-This particular design requires linear insertion of data with no chunking (batch inserting a lot of data points at once) in exchange for not having on-demand metrics that are always computed.
+This particular design requires linear insertion of data with no chunking (batch inserting a lot of data points at once) in exchange for having on-demand metrics that are always computed.
-This is best suited for streaming data, rather than data from a log file.
+This approach is best suited for streaming data, rather than data from a log file.

 Dependencies:
  - Java 8